srowhani/mmlind.github.io/_posts/2015-08-09-Simple_3-Layer_Neural_Network_for_MNIST_Handwriting_Recognition.md

 l = (Layer*)sbptr;
 ```

-We're using a *single byte pointer* to move through the address space, but actually need a *Layer* pointer as reference.
-Hence we need to *cast* the *single byte pointer* into a `Layer` pointer and make it point to the same address.
+I'm using a *single byte pointer* to move through the address space but I actually need to return a *Layer* pointer as reference.
+Therefore, I *cast* the *single byte pointer* into a `Layer` pointer and make it point to the same address.

 ### Activation Function

 After the node's output value has been calculated we need to pass this value through an *activation function*.
-The purpose of the *activation function* is to normalize the output value (which could be of any, potentially very large, value) to a constrained range, for example, between 0 and 1, or between -1 and 1.
+The purpose of the *activation function* is to constrain the output value (which could be very large) to a standard range, for example, to between 0 and +1, or to between -1 and +1.

 The exact range depends on *what* activation function you use.
 The one most often refered to in the context of designing neural networks is the SIGMOID function.
 I'm not going into the mathematical details of this function as this is outside of the scope of this post.
 If you're interested, there are plenty of good explanations about SIGMOID and other *activation functions* on the web.

-Since I want the network to be flexible as to what *activation function* it uses I decided to make this a paramter of the network.
+Since I want the network to be flexible as to what *activation function* it uses I decided to make this a parameter of the network.
-The current code suppports two in particular, SIGMOID and TANH, but this list can be expanded as needed.
+The current code suppports two in particular, SIGMOID and TANH, but this list could be expanded as needed.

 ```c
 typedef enum ActFctType {SIGMOID, TANH} ActFctType;